Tuesday, 2 April 2024

 The door is dark wood, with a circular gold plaque surrounded by twelve smaller plaques of bronze.
 Something about it is inexplicably and specifically unsettling to Irish Christians.

-The room is windowless, narrow - it feels half like a prison cell… and the other half like a prison cell.
+The room is dim and narrow - it feels half like a prison cell… and the other half like a prison cell.
 The walls aren’t papered or painted, just bare plaster, and the mattress is thin.
 The window isn’t curtained, and the Sun’s rays can barge in whenever they feel like it.
 There is one stool, and nothing else besides it.
 Remember - the service at the Oak Tree is always excellent.
 Sometimes, this is what a guest wants - or even what a guest needs.

 Room 8 is currently home to Simon Mountjoy, an unusual man - he goes hatless and coated, when he appears every so often for a meal in the dining room, which is rather unusual.
 He is delicate, slightly frantic, beautiful like a pane of stained glass, looks like he doesn’t sleep or eat enough, because he doesn’t.
 He was born in Gloucester, his mother was Romani and a painter, and his father was known to society as a deacon, and there’s a story there, but he’ll never tell you it.
 He was living in Gloucester, writing poetry diligently, until the dreams of dead times and dead places began to assail him - he went to London for oneiromedical treatments, but they failed, and now he is stranded here.